bmdyy/tudo/solution/README.md

 PoC: `-`

 ## Full Chain
-A shell script which chains together the three is included (`chain.sh`).
+A shell script which chains together a selection of the three vulnerabilities is included (`chain.sh`).
 Specifically, it chains together the Token Spray, XSS, and SSTI attacks.